Marius-450/anisha/README.md

     :param y: y coordinate of the center of the polygon.
     :param sides: Number of sides of the polygon.
     :param radius: Radius in pixels.
     :param angle_offset : Angle in degrees to rotate the shape counter-clockwise. default = 0 = start at East.
-    :param outline: The outline of the circle.
+    :param outline: The outline of the polygon.
 Must be a hex value for a color or a 3 values tuple.
     :param colors: Number of colors used in the bitmap and palette. default 128.
     :param stroke: Thickness of the lines drawn, in pixels
 ```